-When I was in high school, our science teacher, who loved any kind of experiment that might gross his students out, told us to find out what our parents’ blood types were, and bring that information to school the next day, and after we did that, he handed us each an alcohol wipe and a sharp needle.
-Poke the end of your finger and squeeze a little blood out onto the sterile tray in front of us, he instructed us.
-Today we are going to learn how to do blood-typing.
+When I was in high school, our science teacher, who loved any kind of experiment that might make his students squeamish, told us to find out what our parents’ blood types were, and bring that information to school the next day.
+We had no idea why, but the next time our class met, he handed us each an alcohol wipe and a sharp needle.
+“Poke the end of your finger and squeeze a blood droplet out,” he instructed us.
+“Today we are going to learn how to do blood-typing.”
+And after a lot of false starts, everyone in the room finally managed to get a droplet of blood onto a slide.

 Origin story assignments pop up at every grade level, and in almost every class, and for many adoptive parents, navigating them can be difficult, because there is often pushback from schools and teachers, who can be quick to point out that many families really enjoy watching their children embrace their heritage and culture and share it in the classroom.
 Often when adoptive parents do speak up they are met with defensiveness, and that makes sense: teachers get a lot of criticism from parents.
 But it is a parent’s job to advocate for their children, especially when school assignments can inadvertently cause trauma, force a child to relive grief and loss, or out their adoptive or foster status to their classmates.